onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 I like keeping fit I go to the gym three times a week

-tape script 2.9 two point nine money the best things in life are free but you can keep them to the
+tapescript 2.9 two point nine
+money the best things in life are free but you can keep them to the
 [Music]
 you're loved it's me such a thrill but your love I pay my bills I would

-tape script 2.10 to neighbors
+tapescript 2.10 to neighbors
 mrs. crumble I have the flat above that young man I think his name is Alfie
 Smith because I see the postman